Asylum in the UK

 However, current rules are restrictive for refugees applying to reunite with family members in the UK.
 This is due to a narrow definition of who qualifies as a family member, restrictions on refugee children being able to reunite with their parents, and a lack of legal support for refugee family reunion applications.

 Are there any asylum-seekers or refugees in detention in the UK?

-In the year ending June 2019, a total number of 24,052 individuals entered the detention estate, of which 13,262 had at some point claimed asylum.
-This is 8% fewer than the previous year.
-At the end of June 2019, there were a total number of 1,727 people held in the detention estate (including 294 people detained under Immigration Act powers within the Prison estate).
+In the year ending March 2020, a total number of 23,075 individuals entered the detention estate.
+This is 5% fewer than the previous year.
+At the end of March 2020, there were a total number of 895 people held in the detention estate.
 This is recorded by the Home Office as being down from 1,637 at the end of December 2019, and less than half the number as at 31 March 2019 (1,839).
 These figures must be viewed in the context of the Covid-19 Pandemic.

 (Source: Home Office)